- UCAS course code

 Course unit details

 The second and third years develop the key knowledge and understanding necessary to enter industry, or postgraduate study.
-Students will cover key aspects of aircraft and spacecraft systems, performance and design and will also develop further knowledge and skills in the key engineering disciplines of thermodynamics, fluid mechanics, structures, dynamics and control.
-In the third year students will also have the opportunity to undertake an individual project linking with and supporting industrial or academic research within the university.
+You will cover key aspects of aircraft and spacecraft systems performance and design, and will also develop further knowledge and skills in the key engineering disciplines of thermodynamics, fluid mechanics, structures, dynamics and control.
+In the third year you will also have the opportunity to undertake an individual project linking with and supporting industrial or academic research within the university.

 Course content for year 1